-2019 \$'000 2018 \$'000

-Investment property

-Within one year 30,717 17,606

-Later than one year but not later than five years 38,590 -

-Total capital commitments 69,307 17,606
+2019 \$'000 2018 \$'000 Investment property Within one year 30,717 17,606 Later than one year but not later than five years Total capital commitments 38,590 69,307 17,606

 In addition, the Group is engaged in a social infrastructure development project in Brisbane, Queensland, being the Herston Quarter Redevelopment Project.
-Under the overarching Development Agreement between Herston Development Company Pty Ltd (HDC - a whollyowned subsidiary of the Group) and the Metro North Hospital and Health Service, HDC has committed to deliver various contractual milestones for each Stage of the Project, including but not limited to site services isolation/relocation and rehabilitation of Stage 5 of the Project (Heritage Buildings).
+Under the overarching Development Agreement between Herston Development Company Pty Ltd (HDC - a wholly-owned subsidiary of the Group) and the Metro North Hospital and Health Service, HDC has committed to deliver various contractual milestones for each Stage of the Project, including but not limited to site services isolation/relocation and rehabilitation of the Stage 5 of the Project (Heritage Buildings).
 These milestones are anticipated to be completed within the next two years with capital expenditure in the range of \$50 million - \$60 million.